korridor/reverse-proxy-docker-traefik/readme.md

 ### Access Logs

-To enable the traefik access logs in the production configuration, open the file `traefik.yml` within the config folder and uncomment the `accessLog` section.
+To enable the Traefik access logs in the production configuration, open the file `traefik.yml` within the config folder and uncomment the `accessLog` section.

 ```yml
 # Access logs